Wilmington massacre: White resentment

 Despite this, affluent whites believed that they were paying taxes in a disproportionate amount given the amount of property they owned, relative to the city's black residents, who now held the political power to prevent affluent whites from changing this ratio.
 Additionally, there was tension with poor, unskilled whites, who competed with African-Americans in the job market and found their services in less demand than skilled black labor.
 Black people were caught between not meeting the expectations of affluent whites and exceeding the expectations of poor whites, paradoxically progressing too fast and too slow at the same time in the eyes of white residents.
-An example of the view that blacks were "moving too slow" can be found in the following excerpt from an 1898 magazine article:
+An example of the view that blacks were "moving too slow" can be found in the following excerpt from an 1898 magazine article: "While thus numerically strong, the Negro is not a factor in the development of the city or section.
+With thirty years of freedom behind him and with an absolute equality of educational advantages with the whites, there is not today in Wilmington a single Negro savings bank or any other distinctively Negro educational or charitable institution; while the race has not produced a physician or lawyer of note. ...
+The Negro in North Carolina, ... is thriftless, improvident, does not accumulate money, and is not accounted a desirable citizen."

-This sentiment was echoed even among whites who aligned politically with African-Americans, such as Republican governor Daniel L. Russell:

-The homes and businesses of successful African-Americans were sometimes torched by whites at night.
-But because black residents had enough economic and political power to defend their interests, socially, things were relatively peaceful.